dylanbien/CS61Lab2/README.md

 - **WhatsLeft** which displays all manuscripts that have not been "published" or "rejected".
 - **ReviewStatus** which displays all reviews assigned to a given reviewer that have not yet been "submitted".

+We referenced the following website in the **AnyAuthorManuscripts** view: https://stackoverflow.com/questions/39906435/convert-json-array-in-mysql-to-rows

 ### triggersetup.sql

 This file is blank, as all necessary setup is done by running the **insert.sql** file.